kimbente/ice_thickness/README.md

 - Bed, thickness, and surface elevation need to be corrected to ellipsoid.
 - Ice thickness also needs to be firn corrected.

+# About the data

+The median gridding error over Byrd glacier for a 500 x 500 m grid is 9.5 meters.
+The mean gridding error over Byrd glacier for a 500 x 500 m grid is 16.3 meters.
+The mean SEM (standard error of the mean) over Byrd glacier for a 500 x 500 m grid is 3.9 meters.

 # Scaleable inference

 https://docs.gpytorch.ai/en/stable/examples/02_Scalable_Exact_GPs/index.html